-Baseline Scenario Alternative Adaptation Benefits of the IESS- Adapt project. surface water extensions, groundwater level drops, and crop yields.
+Baseline Scenario Alternative Adaptation Benefits of the IESS- Adapt project. water per hectare - resulting in 72,000 tonnes of water stored.
+Component 2 Desertification is a slowly creeping phenomenon in the governorate of Kairouan.
+In general desertification implies decrease in some significant meteorological and agricultural quantities such as rainfall, vegetation coverage, surface water extensions, groundwater level drops, and crop yields.
 Droughts increase the likelihood that the rate of degradation will increase on non-irrigated land if the carrying capacity is exceeded.
 Climate Change projections will worsen the current situation as drought will become more frequent.
 Water availability is a major concern in Kairouan with all the water tables reporting to be decreasing because exploited faster than they are being replenished.
 This poses serious problems for the livelihoods of the governorate and the future of one of the agricultural centres of the country.
 The wells that vulnerable rural smallholders, FINs and LIFs depend on will also gradually dry out.
-Torrential rain .
+Torrential rain.
 Overall precipitation in Kairouan is decreasing, however flash flood events and torrential rain are increasingly frequent occurrences.
-This damages crops, causes erosion and compacts soils when heavy machinery is used on flooded soils. ground water recharge by slowing the speed of water in the streams through the construction and rehabilitation of permeable check dams and other structures.
+This damages crops, causes erosion and compacts soils when heavy machinery is used on flooded soils.
+Measures need to be taken to improve land and water management in the governorate.
+The project will implement the following: Water table replenishment.
+45 water structures along seasonal waterways will help ground water recharge by slowing the speed of water in the streams through the construction and rehabilitation of permeable check dams and other structures.
 Reservoirs.
-Underground water reservoirs ("citernes enterrées") will be built to help climate vulnerable households adapt to more frequent drought events.
+Underground water reservoirs (" citernes enterrées ") will be built to help climate vulnerable households adapt to more frequent drought events.
 The reservoirs are sufficient for the basic needs of a household: cleaning and cooking needs, small homestead production and a couple of small ruminants.
 Water wastage.
 Studies have shown that the ageing IPs are leaking on average 40 percent of the water being extracted through leaking pipes and inefficient pumping stations.
-The ageing irrigation network will be rehabilitated to save an estimated 1,211,840m of water per year.
+The ageing irrigation network will be rehabilitated to save an estimated 1,211,840m 3 of water per year.
 GDA members will also be trained in improved water management and maintenance of water infrastructure.
 Demo plots.
 Around 3500 farmers will receive training through demo plots that will build their capacity in being able to apply techniques aimed at adapting to increased drought and torrential rain.
 Activities for drought will include but will not be limited to: the introduction of new more drought resistant crops; intercropping; mulching to reduce soil evaporation; tree-crop thinning to mitigate the adverse long-term effects of water stress on growth and can benefit fruit growth; summer pruning to reduce water stress while having minimal impact on fruit growth; and avoid applying foliar nutrients during heat stress because the nutrients will not be able to enter the tree and salts will concentrate too quickly in the leaves.
-Activities for heavy rain will include but will not be limited to: appropriate drainage options; the importance of land preparation for example application of gravel on heavier soil to improve drainage; allow for drainage before using heavy mositure during periods of excessive rainfall, and prevent leaching by tying up nutrients in organic form over winter, and releasing them in the spring when the trees can use them; and farmers, SMSAs and GDA will be t
+Activities for heavy rain will include but will not be able to enter the tree and salts will concentrate too quickly in the leaves.
+Activities for heavy rain will include but will not be limited to: appropriate drainage options; the importance of